Don Henderson: Career

 Henderson is best remembered for his role as the fictional detective George Bulman.
-This character featured in three TV series: The XYY Man in the mid-1970s; the later Strangers that saw Bulman rise from Detective Sergeant to Detective Chief Inspector and, in 1985, the series Bulman saw George retired from the police and pursuing a career as a horologist.
-He also starred in the popular TV drama series Warship.
+This character featured in three TV series: The XYY Man (1976-1977), Bulman rise from Detective Sergeant to Detective Chief Inspector in Strangers (1978–1982), and, in 1985, his character had retired from the police and was pursuing a career as a horologist in the series Bulman (1985-1987).
+He also starred in the TV drama series Warship.

+In 1977, he appeared as General Taggi, Chief of the Imperial Army and a member of the Empire's Joint Chiefs, in the film Star Wars (1977).

 Henderson made little money from his role in Star Wars—£300 for one day of filming.
 He also missed out on a large sum for his copy of the Star Wars script:

 "I have only once been recognised as having been in Star Wars, and that was when I was making a film in Los Angeles.
 Somebody in the hotel I was staying at offered me $2000 for my copy of the Star Wars script.
 As I growled at him in amazement, he took that as a refusal, or that he had offered too little and eventually went up to an offer of $5000!
 Sadly, as with all my used scripts, I had given it to my kids to scribble and draw on."

+In 1987, he played Gavrok in 3 episodes of Doctor Who: Delta and the Bannermen.
+He played Frank Kane working alongside Leslie Grantham (who played his brother) in 20 episodes of The Paradise Club (1989–1990).

+Henderson voiced Tommy Brock in The World of Peter Rabbit and Friends.